dmitry-kazakov/How-to-create-an-Ada-plug-in/README.md

 end Plugin_Norddeutschland;
 ```
 <p>The implementation is self-explanatory yet there are some less trivial parts.
-First the library is initialized manually.
+First, the library is initialized manually.
 It is necessary because if the library would use tasking automatic initialization might dead-lock.
 Here I show how to deal with manually initialized library.
 The project file is:</p>

 ```
 with "plugin_api.gpr";